Ryan Reynolds: ‘Green Lantern’ Nearly Ended Career, Still Shortlisted For Sequel

 — TheCelebrityCafe.com (@celcafe) January 23, 2017

-In fact, that audition was so bad that Ryan Reynolds looks back and fears that the tape of the disastrous singing audition could surface on the internet at some point.
+In fact, that audition was so bad that Ryan Reynolds looks back and fears that the tape of the disastrous singing audition could surface on the Internet at some point.
 The Deadpool actor admits that it would be “the death of me,” describing the audition as “pretty awful.”

 [Featured Image by Charles Krupa/AP Images]